qu1r0ra/bayesian-mcmc-inference-engine/misc/context/metacontext.md

 ## Project Preferences

 - **Stylistic Constraints:** Avoid the use of emojis in any part of the project (code, documentation, or commit messages) to maintain a professional, academic tone.
+- **Directory Protection:** **NEVER** modify or overwrite files in the `docs/sample/` directory.
+These are frozen as references provided by the instructor for compliance verification.
 - **Formatting:** Encourage the use of **Markdown** formatting and $\LaTeX$ mathematical notation for all technical variables and equations to ensure high readability and publication-quality documentation.

 Our group chose **10.
 Autoregressive AR(p) Time Series Forecasting** from the topic list.